chin-hidden/wsloadtest/README.md

 ## Master & Agent Client
 These clients are indeed http webserver and connect to the target server based on commands from http requests.
+Port by default: 8082 for agents, 8083 for master

+### UI
+UI is available to easily make requests to master client, available at `http://127.0.0.1:8083`

 ### Agents
 ```